• Skip to primary navigation

 LightStream Logo

 Lightstream is an online lender offering unsecured loans to borrowers.
-There are no restrictions on the car you buy, and your loan can apply to new or used vehicles.
+The car you buy is not restricted, and your loan can apply to new or used vehicles.

 Lightstream’s lowest Tesla lending rates start at 2.49%, the same as Tesla offers.
 You’ll need excellent credit and the willingness to sign up for auto-pay, or the rate will increase by .05%.